agata-anastazja/CV/README.md

 Stack: Java with Spring Boot, Javascript, React, Redux

-Development and production maintenance (new features and a fair amount of bugs and production fixes) of a complex distributed system that brings on average 2 million pounds profit daily
+Development and production maintenance (new features and a fair amount of bug fixes and production fixes) of a complex distributed system that brings on average 2 million pounds profit daily

 Writing infrastructure as code for OpenShift platform over Kubernetes